tfirdaus/wp-docklines/README.md

 | `php7.2-fpm`        | 1.5.0 | 6.5.7  | 3.2.3 | 0.14.1 | 8.10.0 | 5.6.0 | 1.9.5  | 2.11.0 |
 | `php7.2-fpm-alpine` | 1.5.0 | 6.5.7  | 3.2.3 | 0.14.1 | 8.10.0 | 5.6.0 | 1.9.7  | 2.13.5 |

+## PHP Libraries / Extensions

+The image also includes the following packages that might be needed for deployment or running a few select WP-CLI commands that require interaction with the `mysql` command such as `wp db import` and `wp db export`:

+- `mysql-client`
+- `unzip`
+- `ssh`

 ## Usage

 If you'd like to use it on your computer, you'll need to install Docker ([Mac](https://www.docker.com/docker-mac)|[Windows](https://www.docker.com/docker-windows)).
 The image is available in [Docker Hub](https://hub.docker.com/).
 Run `docker pull tfirdaus/wp-docklines` command to pull the latest image which defaults to the `latest` tag or `php7.2-apache`.
 Have a look at the [Wiki](https://github.com/tfirdaus/wp-docklines/wiki) for a few usages:

 - [Docker Compose](https://github.com/tfirdaus/wp-docklines/wiki/Docker-Compose)
 - [Bitbucket Pipelines](https://github.com/tfirdaus/wp-docklines/wiki/Bitbucket-Pipelines)

-## PHP Libraries / Extensions

-Following the image origin at [WordPress Official Docker image](https://hub.docker.com/_/wordpress/), this image does not provide any additional PHP extensions or other libraries as well.
-There is an infinite number of possible plugins and including every PHP extension that exists would dramatically increase the image size.